 Standard Volume ID Card Printers

 Standard volume ID card printers have hoppers, allowing you to do small to medium batches of cards.
 This makes the printing process more hands-off, so you can print cards without having to feed each one individually.
 The size of the hopper will vary by printer model, with some as small as 50 cards and others holding up to 200 cards.

-The Datacard SD260 ID card printer has a 100 card hopper, so you can print 100 ID cards before you need to reload more cards.
+The Datacard SD260 ID card printer has an optional 100 card hopper, so you can print 100 ID cards before you need to reload more cards.
 This makes the SD260 popular with mid-sized businesses that need to issue employee ID cards, visitor passes, or membership cards for small retail stores or sports teams.

 High Volume ID Card Printers

 High volume ID card printers are designed to withstand large batch printing, so you can print hundreds of cards without needing to constantly reload new cards.
 These printers also use higher yield ribbons.
 With hoppers starting at 200 cards and going all the way up to 500 cards, these printers are used the large organizations, schools and universities, and government offices.